AdobeDocs/experience-platform.en/help/landing/home.md

 ## [!DNL Experience Platform] tutorials

 You can get started with [!DNL Platform] quickly and easily by following along with step-by-step tutorials covering everything from preparing your data for ingestion to advanced machine-learning algorithms.
 These tutorials have been designed to supplement the information found within the [!DNL Experience Platform] documentation, so for best results keep the documentation on-hand while completing the tutorials.

-Visit the [Experience Platform tutorials](https://experienceleague.adobe.com/docs/platform-learn/tutorials/overview.html) to get started.
+Visit the [Experience Platform tutorials](https://www.adobe.com/go/platform-tutorials-home-en) landing page to get started.

 ## Reference documents and resources